kaBeech/advent-of-code-solutions/README.md

 In this group of challenges I focus less on speed and thoroughness, and more on learning about Rust

-I LOVE Rust, but I don't have the same depth of experience with it that I do with JavaScript, so this is an opportunity to learn more about the intricacies of how Rust works
+I love Rust, but I don't have the same depth of experience with it that I do with JavaScript, so this is an opportunity to learn more about the intricacies of how Rust works

 These challenges are completed with Rust!